flofl-source/ChatBotProject/README.md

 In the same idea, if you ask a question that has not link with the goal of this chatbot, it will reponse to you "Sorry, I didn't understand your request".
 You can try it by saying for example :
 - What is your name ?

+By asking these questions on Messenger, you discovered all the fonctionalities of our bot !